quinton-ashley/Super_Mario_Sunshine_UHD_Texture_Pack/README.md

 - In Noki Bay I used a bit of artistic license to make textures that are quite different.
 The granite textures are some of the largest in the game.
 Instead of having a variety of smaller textures for the many walls in this area the game only uses two textures for all of them.
 The upscales of the original textures looked nice from a distance but weren't detailed enough when playing the level at 4K.
 I used a combo of waifu2x and Filter Forge's Bad Trip filter.
 I went through a lot of variations to get good results from this method.
 - I kind of redesigned the boats in Delfino Plaza cause the original texture is so tiny for such a large asset.
 If you want to play that one Delfino Plaza level you have to access with Yoshi you're gonna spend a good amount of time on these boats lol.
 Luckily I could source the wood textures, roof hatching, and bamboo doors from larger textures in the game.
 I think it turned out great.
 - The signs in the game use a tiny texture with cute little drawings on them but they're way to small to upscale.
 I made some drawings of my own inspired by these drawings.

+## Info about PNG vs DDS

+This repo has png files only for people that want to see the source files that I used to make the DDS texture pack.
+Trying to use the png files will cause Dolphin to allocate 9GB of memory to the textures and make the game less playable or unplayable depending on your hardware.
+Using the DDS pack will only cause Dolphin to allocate 2.4GB.
+This occurs because the PNG files are loaded into memory completely uncompressed (really bad for big textures) and the DDS texture files are compressed.
+With the DDS pack gameplay should be smooth 60fps at 4K even if you have even entry level gaming hardware (as of 2020).

 ## Resources